 FOR THE GUESTS

 It’s always good to remember when throwing confetti to throw it over overhead rather than underarm because you want the confetti to fall in front of the camera not shoot up from the bottom and I can almost guarantee you two don’t wanna get smacked in the face with a handful of confetti.

-My ABSOLUTE favourite type of confetti to use and photograph are the confetti cannons.
-You can buy these on Amazon and Etsy and they’re great because they are biodegradable and you can give them out to a few of your guests as an example probably every ten people or so in the line up and they create SO much confetti!
+My ABSOLUTE favourite type of confetti to use and photograph are the paper confetti or the confetti cannons.
+You can buy the cannons on Amazon and Etsy and they’re great because they are biodegradable and you can give them out to a few of your guests as an example probably every ten people or so in the line up and they create SO much confetti!
 (As you can see above…)

-Lastly I want to give you an insight on my three favourite confetti suppliers.
+Lastly I want to give a shout out to my three favourite confetti suppliers.

-Proper Confetti (My personal fave for colourful paper confetti)
+Your Confetti My personal fave for colourful paper confetti

 As always if you’re looking for an alternative (and confetti loving) wedding photographer get in touch!